coolzhao/Geo-SAM/README.md

 ## Use the Geo SAM Segmentation Tool

-Click the segmentation tool icon to open the interactive segmentation widget.
+Click the `Segmentation Tool` icon to open the interactive segmentation widget.
 You will be shown a demo raster image with thaw slump and small pond landforms for you to try the tool.
 With a single click on the map, a segmentation result will be generated.

 <!-- ![try geo sam](assets/try_geo_sam.png) -->